UNLOCK BONUS EPISODES, PREMIUM PODCASTS & MORE Join The #NerdClan

 But it’s not exactly what you think.
 Yes, Jamie is Claire’s husband and she wants him.
 She tries to protect him from Black Jack who lusts after the boy that got away all those years ago in Fort William.

 For Black Jack, Jamie is the culmination of his domination.
 Jamie’s capitulation and near death are the tangible examples of how Black Jack chooses to operate his life.
 Why brand him?
 Why vow to kill him after he’s had his way?
 Why, in his own way, honor Jamie?
 Jamie signifies control to Black Jack Randall, and he will stop at nothing to have his control.
 What’s worse is that this control has allowed Randall to see Jamie in a way that Claire will NEVER see him.
-Let’s go back to the Joker in The Dark Knight for some context.
+Broken, battered, and in his “last” moments of life.

 It’s at this point Jamie shows who he truly is – a man willing to do anything for Claire.
 But Claire never saw it, and can never see it.
 No matter what, Randall has seen something in Jamie that Claire never will.
 He has something on her that she cannot take away.